Michael Dresser

 Tracks live betting activity on the Salty Teemo stream to help make more informed bets by knowing live odds during betting windows.
 Runs fully local to the browser.

 A Clojure project for tracking betting activity on the Salty Teemo stream.
-Includes a backend so users don't need to keep a browser tab opened.
-Deprecated to avoid hosting costs.
-Basis for the browser-only version.
-Project includes a crawler for the Riot API which was an excuse to learn more Clojure.
-Transducers are neat!
+Includes a crawler for the Riot API which was an excuse to learn more Clojure (transducers are neat).

 DM Dashboard - Code